Christmas Great Ridge Walk Castleton, Peak District

 Guided Walking in the Peak District

-The walk starts out with a short but steady climb of about 100m (300ft) up to the top of the famous Mam Tor (or Shivering Mountain) at a height of 517m.
-From here we'll experience what has been described by a previous chair of the National Trust as "one of the top ten views in England".
+The walk starts out below Mam Tor with a steady climb of about 150m (600ft) up to the top of the famous Mam Tor (or Shivering Mountain) at a height of 517m.
+From here we'll experience "one of the top ten views in England".

-The walk is mostly on good tracks and smaller footpaths and includes 3 fairly short but steep hills, each a climb of about 100m (300ft).
-At any time of year there could be some muddy sections.
-There is a fairly long descent towards the bottom of Mam Tor which is a little steep in places and can be a little slippery when wet so footwear with good grip is required.
+The walk is mostly on good tracks and smaller footpaths and includes 2 fairly short but steep hills, and a longer climb of about 250m (900ft).
+At any time of year there could be some muddy sections and some sections of the path are rough and stony.
+There is a fairly long descent from Hollin's Cross which is a little steep in places and can be slippery when wet so footwear with good grip is required.

 Recommended Equipment & Clothing

 **Hand sanitiser and face mask/covering mandatory** A face mask/covering does not need to be worn as we will be observing social distancing of 2m, however it could be required in emergency situations, to help protect people whilst providing first aid or assistance, or when social distancing is not possible.

 Appropriate walking clothing to keep you warm on the day (no jeans).

 Spare warm layers (several thinner layers are more versatile than 1 thick).

 Walking boots (some areas are rough and uneven so boots that go above the ankle, providing good ankle support, are strongly recommended rather than low cut walking/trail shoes.
 Boots will also keep your feet drier than walking shoes in muddy areas).
 No Trainers.